-The optional Comments allows you to add a comment to include with the indicator.
+The optional Comments column allows you to add a comment for the indicator.

-The ThreatQ user that performs the import process will be marked as the author of the comment in ThreatQ.
+The ThreatQ user that performs the import process is marked as the author of the comment in ThreatQ.

 Parsing a ThreatQ CSV File and Adding Context

 1. Click the Create button and select Indicator Parser under the Import heading.